Abuton/DS-competitions/README.md

 additional feature engineering didn't work out well but we'll keep pushing

-Decided to add some of my datacamp guided projects to the repository Soon to be added is the SQL server codes
+Decided to add some of my datacamp guided projects to the repository